Curt Rice

-Curtis Calvin Rice (born 1962) is an American-born Norwegian linguist and the rector of the Norwegian University of Life Sciences.
+Curtis Calvin Rice (born 1962) is an American-born Norwegian linguist.
+He was the rector of the Norwegian University of Life Sciences from 2021 to 2023.
 Until 2021, he was the rector of Oslo Metropolitan University and formerly of its predecessor institution, Oslo and Akershus University College.
 Rice was the first rector of Oslo Metropolitan University who was not elected.
 He began his rectorship at Oslo Metropolitan University on 1 August 2015.
 A major issue of his tenure as rector has been the question of whether HiOA should apply for the status of a university to become one of Norway's new universities; it received this status on 12 January 2018.
 Rice is known for controversial views on the status of the Norwegian language in academia, having called for a ban on research papers in Norwegian.

 Early career

 Rice grew up in Rochester, Minnesota, and graduated from high school there in 1980.
 He is an alumnus of Rochester Mayo High School.
 He studied philosophy at Augsburg College in Minnesota and graduated with a bachelor's degree in 1984.
 He spent the 1984–1985 academic year as a Fulbright grantee at KU Leuven, Belgium.
 He earned a PhD in general linguistics at the University of Texas at Austin in 1991.
 His research has focused on generative grammar and phonology.